cewing/training.python_web/source/main/index.rst

 :What to Expect:

     This one-week course will cover the fundamental concepts of networked programming in Python.
-You'll learn everything, starting from the protocols that power the internet and the sockets that enable communications between processes and machines, right up to the full-stack frameworks that enable developers to build rich applications efficiently.
+You'll learn everything, starting from the sockets that enable communications between processes and machines and the basic protocols that govern this communication, right up to the full-stack frameworks that enable developers to build rich applications efficiently.

     Along the way, you'll learn through a combination of lecture and